doctrine/mongodb-odm/docs/en/reference/reference-mapping.rst

               album: Documents\Album
               song: Documents\Song

-If you have references without a discriminator value that need to be treated correctly you can optionally specify a default value for the discriminator:
+If you have references without a discriminator value that should be considered a certain class, you can optionally specify a default discriminator value:

 .. configuration-block::